mike-seger/web-modules/README.md

 ### Server

-The server is compatible with any OS providing with Java 1.8+.
+The server is compatible with any OS providing Java 1.8+.
-It has been successfully tested with the following:
+It has been successfully tested on the following platforms:

 - MacOS 10.15
 - Ubuntu 18.04, 20.04